yashch123/Obfuscation-Prototype/README.md

 Installation support is on Ubuntu.

 ### Virtual Machine (on Ubuntu)
-To run on a virtual environment, first run
+To run on a virtual environment, first run the command

 ```shell
 $ make virtual